thomasxnguy/bitcoinaddress/README.md

 }'
 ```

-### Todo
+### Improvements

-- [ ] Add integration and unit tests
+- Add more unit tests and improve coverage
-- [ ] Replace mock DB by a real DB
+- Replace mock DB by a real DB
-- [ ] Integration with a bitcoin indexer or node to get account value (amount)
+- Integration with a bitcoin indexer or node to get account value (amount)
-- [ ] Implement sending transactions and implement address auto-increment
+- Implement sending transactions and implement address auto-increment
-- [ ] Support other coin types
+- Support other coin types

 ## Resources